-The fair value for options granted was estimated at the date of grant using a Black-Scholes option-pricing model with the following weighted-average assumptions (there were no options granted during the years ended December 31, 2014 or 2013):
+The fair value for options granted is estimated at the date of grant using a Black-Scholes option-pricing model.
+There were no options granted during the years ended December 31, 2015, 2014, or 2013.
+As of December 31, 2015, all outstanding stock options have been fully vested and all related compensation expenses have been fully recognized.